Context, Judgement, Deduction: Judgement calculi

 \subsubsection{The deductive system of a DTT}

-From a very syntactic point of view, it is hard to say what a (dependent) type theory is.
+We consider the problem of defining the semantics of the underlying signature, judgements and rules defining a formal calculus of a dependent type theory based on Martin-Löf's type theory.
 There are indeed several approaches in the literature, and the very notion of type theory is somehow (intentionally) fuzzy.
 We would go as far as to say that a complete agreement on the matter does not exist.
 Of course, this flexibility is part of the richness of this theory.
 The informality in the definition of rule and type constructor is one of the reasons for which the topic of (categorical) semantics for dependent type theory is both so popular and so useful in the theoretical research on dependent type theory.
-We refer to \cite{mltt}, \cite{hofmann_1997} and \cite{thorsten} for an exemplification of the intellectual debate on this topic.
 Most sources would probably agree that to declare (the calculus of) a dependent type theory means to specify three boxes of data. \begin{itemize} \item[(S)] Syntax (contexts, types, terms): a theory of dependent types is -informally- a formal system dealing with {\it types} and {\it terms} in {\it context}.
 From a symbolic point of view, these are a bunch of glyphs that we use as atoms of our language.

 \item[(J)] Judgements (about contexts, types, terms): a judgement is a very simple sentence made up of symbols from the syntax, and whose intention is to somehow bound together pieces of atomic data.
 The most simple type theories of the sort we refer to present three possible (kinds of) judgements,